brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 there seem to be many options.

 Similar to the Ethereum docs,
-I'm finding that the polkadot-js docs completely gloss over topics about setting up npm/parn projects, and I am completely lost.
+I'm finding that the polkadot-js docs gloss over topics about setting up npm/parn projects, and I am completely lost.